 Granada Food Tours to Consider

-- Tapas, Taverns & History Tour: A bit longer than the Ultimate Tapas Tour, this tour lasts 3.5 hours, taking you to 4 tapas bars and feeding you enough for a full dinner.
+- Guided Gourmet Tapas & City Tour: A bit longer than the Ultimate Tapas Tour, this tour lasts 3 hours, taking you on a guided tour through the city center and then heading to the bars to enjoy some local tapas.
 The focus in this tour is off-the-beaten path spots that aren’t touristy and are filled with locals, combined with a historic walking tour in between stops!
 Check Prices and Availability.

 Granada Travel Tips